systematic-magic/aop/editorials.rst

 3.2.2.
 Ahead of print articles:

 	- Check that "Oncotarget." is followed by Year (4 digits, e.g. "2017").
 Year should be presented in full (4 digits) and should be followed by semicolon (;).
-There can be a space after semicolon (but this is not mandatory).
+There can be a space after semicolon (not mandatory, but consistency should be maintained).

 	- Check that Year is followed by Month.
 Month should be written in abbreviated form in accordance with :ref:`journal style<news_month_abbreviation>`.